LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/networking-security.md

 #### LivePerson Cloud

-If your implementation is hosted in LivePerson Cloud, you can find all details on whitelisting [here](https://knowledge.liveperson.com/security-regulations-security-configuring-your-firewall.html) in the Knowledge Center.
+If your implementation is hosted in LivePerson Cloud, you can find all details on whitelisting in [this section](https://knowledge.liveperson.com/security-regulations-security-configuring-your-firewall.html) in the Knowledge Center.

 #### AWS